 Strengths

-Strongest Bulgaria-native law posture in the set: explicit local-law framing and buyer targeting around the Bulgarian regime
+Explicit local-law framing and buyer targeting around the Bulgarian regime

-Public monthly pricing by employee band is better than the usual Bulgaria market opacity
+Public monthly pricing by employee band

 App bundle exposes public reporting pages, correspondence modes, hidden staff-only notes, and status labels